mfaks/Hunt-the-Wumpus/README.md

 **GAME ELEMENTS:**

 The Adventurer
-Each turn you may take one of two actions to guide the adventurer:
+Each turn may take one of two actions to guide the adventurer:

-• Move: You can move through a tunnel to an adjacent room.
+• Move: Move through a tunnel to an adjacent room.

 • Fire an Arrow: The adventurer begins the game with three arrows.
 As long as the adventurer still has at least one arrow, the player can choose to fire one in any direction (i.e. north, south, east, or west).
 The arrow continues flying in the same direction until it hits a wall or travels through three rooms.
 If the arrow enters the Wumpus’ room, it pierces the Wumpus’ heart and kills the monster.